AUCCode/Main/README.md

 The Offical Github account of the Archimedean Upper Conservatory (AUC) Code Club.

-Here you will find some of the code we cover in the club, including:
+Here you will find some of the code, and topics, we cover in the club, including:

 - Python
 - Arduino